 Kids are welcome with an accompanying adult

-Dogs are welcome off leash.
-If they attack chickens, goats, cats or other dogs it may be necessary to have them on leash or under strong verbal command.
+Dogs are welcome off leash. it may be necessary to have them on leash if they attack chickens, goats, cats or other dogs.
 Bury dog poop with a stick or shovel or cover it with dirt and grass.
 Do not put a plastic bag of dog poop in the garbage

-Striving to create a minimal impact with a respect and awareness of this wild and natural area.
-Some areas can be dangerous with steep cliffs and loose rocks.
-Things like spiders, snakes, racoons, mice, poison oak, etc.. exist in natural areas like this
+Big Sur is remote area with beautiful beaches, creeks and hiking trails throughout the forest.
+Some areas can be very dangerous with steep cliffs and loose rocks.
+Be aware that things like spiders, snakes, raccoons, mice, poison oak, etc.. exist in natural areas like this

 Enjoy the scenic Pacific Coast highway.
 Retreat into nature by yourself or with friends and family.
 Have a romantic getaway.
 Practice art, music and photography.
 Spend time to read & write and sit in meditation.
 Adventure along the creek, to the beach or up the mountains

 No stereos or electronic music devices.
-Acoustic instruments and encouraged
+Acoustic instruments are encouraged

 Take away your own garbage.
 There is no trash service.
-There is a recycling station if used properly to sort paper, glass, metal, plastic and food-waste.
+If used properly, there is a recycling station to sort paper, glass, metal, plastic and food-waste.
 Do not put unsorted bags in any bin

 Alcohol is discouraged.
 It is not intended as a place to party or get drunk.
 A casual drink is okay

-Donations are put back into the land, towards the mortgage and resources to help facilitate the nurturing and sharing of this sacred space
+Donations are put back into the land.
+They go towards the mortgage and other resources that help to facilitate the nurturing and sharing of this sacred space

-Because there is no internet on the land, Maggie helps manage reservations but she does not live on the property.
-There is a 2 night minimum For Friday and Saturday unless booked within 10 days prior or only one night is available.
-After making reservation be sure to have Arrival Instructions.
-Arrive Before Dark
+Because there is no internet on the land, Maggie helps manage reservations from off-site and does not live on the property.
+There is a 2 night minimum For Friday and Saturday unless booked within 10 days prior or only one night is available

 - Check in: After 2PM